RobertoPrevato/R.js/README.md

 # R.js
-Ultralight solution to dependencies management, freely inspired by RequireJs and Angular dependency injection mechanism; desiring to be simpler, lighter and framework-independent.
+Ultralight solution to dependencies management, freely inspired by RequireJs and Angular dependency injection mechanism; desiring to be simpler and framework-independent.

 ## Features:
-- Provides a way to organize the code in modules, to avoid polluting the global namespace
+- Provides a way to organize the code in modules
+- Makes scalability easy, providing an easy way to execute functions when their dependencies are loaded
 - Supports asynchronous module definition
 - Keeps synchronous what can stay synchronous
-- Includes Grunt task to implement *super minification* (minification of objects keys)

 ## Usage:
 _R(key, dependencies, function);_